singularian/primestring/README.md

 # Usage Primestring Hex

 This variant creates a bigint whose hex value is a string of hex encoded primes.
 The hex primes are separated by a zero.

+Primestringhex Usage:

+./primestringhex [Number]

+primestringhex 100

 prime  2  hex  2
 prime  3  hex  3
 prime  5  hex  5
 prime  7  hex  7